ecrmnn/spaceholder/README.md

 ### What is it?
 Spaceholder makes it easy to download placeholder images when you need them.
-Images are downloaded from LoremPixel.com, Placehold.it, PlaceIMG.com, Dummyimage.com, Unsplash.it.
+Images are downloaded from Picsum.photos, PlaceIMG.com, Dummyimage.com, Fakeimg.pl.

 ### Installation
 Spaceholder requires that you have Node.js installed on you computer